Back to top

 Horseshoes pile up fast, given they are changed every four to eight weeks.
 Not everyone lives in an area with a horseshoe recycling program or has access to scrap yards that want aluminum and steel.
 Here are 17 ways you can make use of those old horseshoes.

 1. Make friends and family a Horseshoes Game Kit and give them as holiday and birthday gifts.
-You can make up your own instruction cards to go in the kits by using this site.
-You can find additional advice on building your own horseshoe pit here.
+You can make up your own instruction cards to go in the kits by using this siteOpens in a new tab..
+You can find additional advice on building your own horseshoe pit hereOpens in a new tab..

 2. Embrace your artistic side and make sculptures from your own horseshoes.
 Need inspiration?
-Here are 42 ideas from Pinterest.
+Here are 42 ideas from PinterestOpens in a new tab..

 3. Make key holders from old horseshoes.
 Stumped on how?
-This YouTube video will walk you through it.
+This YouTube video will walk you through itOpens in a new tab..

 4. Construct your own horseshoe wine rack.
-There are many design ideas on the internet, but this one comes with instructions.
+There are many design ideas on the internet, but this one comes with instructions.Opens in a new tab.

 5. Create a boot rack from horseshoes.
 Searching for ideas?
-This YouTube will show you how one version can be made.
+This YouTube will show you how one version can be madeOpens in a new tab..

 6. For those wanting a project that involves no welding, you can make horseshoe coasters.
-See this YouTube video on how.
+See this YouTube video on howOpens in a new tab..

 7. Horseshoes can make a great gate latch or make a wonderful decorative sliding bolt handle for your stable door.
-Watch this YouTube video for the gate latch and this one for the sliding bolt.
+Watch this YouTube video for the gate latchOpens in a new tab. and this one for the sliding boltOpens in a new tab..

 8. A horseshoe Christmas tree will add that special equestrian touch.
-Here is a YouTube video showing how one style was made.
+Here is a YouTube videoOpens in a new tab. showing how one style was made.

 9. Smarten up your tack room by using horseshoes to create a bridle rack.
-If you can’t think up your own design, here are DIY instructions.
+If you can’t think up your own design, here are DIY instructionsOpens in a new tab..

 10. Horseshoes can be turned into panel holders to add a unique touch to a room.
-This blogger walks you through it.
+This blogger walks you through itOpens in a new tab..

 11. A wreath can be made of horseshoes.
 In some versions, you only need to change the ribbons in order to use them for multiple holidays.
 Or simply make one for year-round decoration.
-This YouTube video will show you how.
+This YouTube video will show you howOpens in a new tab..

 12. A towel rack can be constructed from an old pallet and horseshoes.
-Click here for instructions.
+Click here for instructions.Opens in a new tab.

 13. Horseshoes can make a variety of candle holders.
-Here are seventeen ideas.
+Here are seventeen ideasOpens in a new tab..

 14. Toilet roll holders can also be made out of horseshoes.
-See ideas here.
+See ideas hereOpens in a new tab..

 15. A great way to preserve equestrian memories is by putting photos in horseshoe picture frames.
-This YouTube video will show you how.
+This YouTube video will show you howOpens in a new tab..

 16. You can do horseshoe craft projects with the kids.
-Here is a YouTube video with ideas.
+Here is a YouTube video with ideasOpens in a new tab..

 17. Bookends can be made from horseshoes.
-You can nail them into blocks of wood or get out a welding torch to try this idea.
+You can nail them into blocks of wood or get out a welding torch to try this ideaOpens in a new tab..

 Conclusion